-How to Choose the Right Kitesurfing
+How to choose the right Kitesurfing

-gear for a Cruise
+Gear for a Cruise

-Must-Have Gear for a Kiteboarding Trip
+Must-Have Kitesurfing Gear for a Cruise Trip

 Kites: The Heart of Your Setup

-Most experienced kiteboarders recommend bringing at least two kites (preferably three) to cover the full range of wind conditions you might encounter.
+For all our Cruising Destinations we recommend bringing at least two kites (preferably three) to cover the full range of wind conditions you might encounter.
 A typical quiver includes:

 - A larger kite (12m-14m) for lighter wind days (12-18 knots)